erenterzioglu/Macro-Keyboard/README.md

 ## Features

-* Adjust macros what you want to do for each key
+* Adjust macros what you want to do for each key up to 30 buttons
 * Macros saved in EEPROM and it is nonvolatile until the next override
+* Hotkey support up to six buttons
 * Open for development

 ## Requirements

 ### Hardware
 * Arduino leonardo or and alternative microcontroller that have internal usb support
 * Keypad